alces-software/clusterware-services/pbspro/docs/guides/10-run-graphical-jobs.md

     `qsub -I`

-You may use the same syntax as the `sbatch` command to request additional resources for your interactive shell.
+You may use the same syntax as the `qsub` command to request additional resources for your interactive shell.
 For example, to request an interactive session with access to 32GB of RAM and a maximum runtime of 72 hours, use the following command:

     `qsub -l walltime=72:00:00,mem=32768mb -I`